J1234 was one of the original batch of 40 locomotives built by North British, arrived in New Zealand in 1940.

 J1234 has always been a very popular locomotive with the railfans and is a very competent performer on the main line.
 Like most of the J and Ja classes it steams very freely and has that typical ability to whip a train in to frantic activity when accelerating away from a stop.

 Due to lack of space at The Engine Shed, J1234 was leased to the Glenbrook Vintage Railway some years ago and was occasionally operated on that line.
-It is currently out of use, requiring some restorative work to be done that may require its return to Paekakariki.
+After being out of use for several years and requiring some restorative work it was towed back to Paekakariki in 2015.
+Currently stored.

 Steam Locomotives - The steam locomotive collection spans half a century of New Zealand steam locomotive development.
 Along with six ex NZR steam locomotives also based at Paekakariki is an ex Rhodesian Railways Garratt locomotive.